Ethena USDe (USDE) Price Hits $1.00 on Major Exchanges

-Ethena USDe (USDE) traded 0% lower against the US dollar during the 1-day period ending at 11:00 AM E.T. on September 13th.
-During the last seven days, Ethena USDe has traded up 0% against the US dollar.
-One Ethena USDe token can now be bought for about $1.00 or 0.00001707 BTC on major exchanges.
-Ethena USDe has a total market capitalization of $2.68 billion and $63.75 million worth of Ethena USDe was traded on exchanges in the last day.
+Ethena USDe (USDE) traded down 0% against the dollar during the 24-hour period ending at 8:00 AM ET on September 16th.
+During the last seven days, Ethena USDe has traded 0.1% lower against the dollar.
+Ethena USDe has a total market cap of $2.66 billion and $41.05 million worth of Ethena USDe was traded on exchanges in the last day.
+One Ethena USDe token can now be purchased for $1.00 or 0.00001702 BTC on popular cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.